 FYI.
 If you would like to skip all of the reading and get to the full infographic itself, click this link.

 No two businesses are alike, but there’s a universal truth that unites them all regardless of B2B, B2C, product or service-focused companies.
 The quality of relationships with their customers defines the company’s success.
-Customer Relationship Management software (CRM) helps organizations better understand and service their clients.
+Customer Relationship Management software (CRM) helps organizations better understand, service, and retain their clients.
 When investing in a CRM, you are investing in the most important asset of your business – your customer relationships.

 But still, the statistics show that many companies a struggling to justify the investment and take a plunge.